ponix4k/Hacking-stuff/README.md

 ## Added script to install Xgecu using wine in ubuntu

-Massive thanks to the repos for making the needed files accesible
+Massive thanks to the repos for making the needed files accessible
 - https://github.com/Kreeblah/XGecu_Software
 - https://github.com/radiomanV/TL866